 About the Center

 The Orange County Rape Crisis Center is a 501(c)3 non-profit agency.
 We have served the Chapel Hill, Carrboro, Hillsborough, and surrounding communities since 1974.
 We provide 24-hour crisis intervention services to survivors of sexual violence.
 Our services include our 24-Hour Help Line, support groups, workshops, and therapy referrals.
-Additionally, the Center offers educational programs for both raising awareness about sexual violence and teaching prevention skills.
+Additionally, the Center offers educational programs for raising awareness about sexual violence and teaching prevention skills.

-The Orange County Rape Crisis Center employs ten staff members, seven full-time and three part-time.
+The Orange County Rape Crisis Center employs ten staff members.
 We are a United Way of the Greater Triangle Member Agency of Excellence.

 Awards & Honors